Science v Religion: Part 2

 For example, a person soon loses interest if they know the outcome of any pastime.
 Witness the droves of people watching a game of football who start to leave when they know their team is so far behind that they cannot possibly win.
 As a further comment, stadiums, which are packed with spectators, would soon have their numbers greatly reduced if results were pre-determined.
 It is the unknown factor, that holds the watcher’s attention.
 It is the unknown factor, which is the essential ingredient in any game.

 Ennui or to use a more commonly used word, boredom, soon sets in when the unknown element is absent and the same applies to life.

-In conclusion, it is the out of body experience related in my book that calls for the last word.
-During the experience I was suddenly aware of not only being exterior to my body but exterior to the material or physical universe where all the mysteries of creation were unfolding.
+In conclusion, it is the out-of-body experience related to my book that calls for the last word.
+During the experience, I was suddenly aware of not only being exterior to my body but also exterior to the material or physical universe where all the mysteries of creation were unfolding.
 Crashing back into my body was not a conscious, self-motivated decision but more of an unknowing knee-jerk reaction to preserve a game.
 It is best explained as the awareness that with so many basic secrets of life being exposed and with so many facts concerning life starting to unfold, there would soon be no unknowns left and therefore NO GAME for me to play.
 I involuntarily crashed back into my body, because without a game with its unknowns and challenges, life was pointless.
-I was not so analytical at the time, but can make that statement now with the benefit of years of research and accrued knowledge about life generally.
+I was not so analytical at the time but can make that statement now with the benefit of years of research and accrued knowledge about life generally.

 Enjoy your game!

 Copyright © John Mace.
-February 2nd 2016 / All Rights Reserved.
+October 9th, 2015 / All Rights Reserved

 International Association Of Causism™ Practitioners – IACP at http://theiacp.weebly.com